 The bigger opportunity: health equity that compounds

-When benefits are designed so preventive actions are easy to complete, employees don’t just get “coverage.”
+When benefits are designed so that preventive actions are easy to complete, employees don't just get “coverage.”
 They get momentum: fewer delayed diagnoses, fewer surprise bills, less financial stress, and better long-term stability.
-That’s when DEI becomes real-because the system finally works for everyone.
+That's when DEI becomes real—because the system finally works for everyone.